navrit/dexter/README.md

 ### Optimization – used in *fitESFparams()*

 For fitting the ESF data, a least squares method was used.
-Dlib provides a function that expects its own input _vector and parameter_vector data types.
+Dlib provides a function that expects its own input vector and parameter_vector data types.
 Converting to these data types requires  small loops.
-Two prototype functions  (not memberfunctions) have to be created: model and residual.
+Two prototype functions  (not member functions) have to be created: model and residual.
 The first describes the function that is to be fitted to the data, the second calculates the difference between the value that comes out of this model function